 “We’ve had a strong number of growers who hadn’t grown peanuts for the last five years returning to growing,” McNamara says.
 “Growers across Queensland have been focused on producing the best crop possible.
 So much hard work has gone into this year’s crop.”

-Darrin Rackemann and his son Ben are peanut growers in Coalstoun Lakes in the North Burnett region – a four-hour drive north of Brisbane.
+Darrin Rackemann and his son Ben are peanut growers in Coalstoun Lakes in the North Burnett region.
 Ben’s entry into the family farming business means that the Rackemanns have been growing peanuts for five generations.